-"Dean93" is a publication titled "Spline-Based Approach for Averaging Three-Dimensional Curves and Surfaces," published in June 1993 in the Mathematical Methods in Medical Imaging II, SPIE Vol. 2035, ("Dean93" (EX-1035)).
-David Dean, an inventor of the '557 patent, is a co-author.
+"Dean93" is a publication titled "Spline-Based Approach for Averaging Three-Dimensional Curves and Surfaces," published June 1993 in the Mathematical Methods in Medical Imaging II, SPIE Vol. 2035, ("Dean93" (EX-1035)).
+David Dean is a co-author.
 Dean93 is a printed publication that was publically accessible beginning in August 1993.
 EX-1031.